Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/18 - Debugging/README.md

 **Skill Description**
 ----------
-The Fellow understands the basics of debugging including being able to replicate the problem, and gradually breaking down the process into simpler components to isolate the root cause of the defect.
+The Fellow understands the basics of debugging, including how to replicate the problem and gradually break down the process into simpler components to isolate the root cause of the defect.

 **Output**
 ----------